Air Quality Index: Delhi air turns toxic after Diwali fireworks

 A thick layer of smog blanketed the city on Friday morning, and people complained of itchy throats and watery eyes.

-Many shared images of the haze on social media.
+Many shared images and videos of the haze on social media.

 Morning Smog in Delhi.#DelhiPollution pic.twitter.com/3V3FOOU8d7— Ankit Singh (@awsmankit_) November 5, 2021